 Custom orthotics are designed to reduce or eliminate a particular symptom but should also have the added benefit of reducing generalized foot, ankle and lower extremity pain and fatigue.
 They are a great solution for someone with arch and heel pain.

 When summer ends, your foot pain will continue with you into the fall unless you do something about it.
-Why not make an appointment with the podiatry department and find out how they can help you get back into life?
+Make an appointment with our podiatry department and find out how they can help you get back into life pain-free.